 In this Yaesu FT-450D review, we’ll be discussing the attributes of this radio transceiver as well as how the different features you get will make your ham journey easy.

 - Warranty Card

-Another ergonomic improvement from the FT-450 is that the FT-450D now has a foot stand to prop up the front panel.
+Another ergonomic improvement from the Yaesu FT-450 amateur radio is that the FT-450D now has a foot stand to prop up the front panel.
 Foot stands are rarely included in entry-level transceivers within this price range, so kudos to the Yaesu team for including this in the design.

 400 MHz IF DSP Technology